 It's the rare gardener who hasn't experienced growing a bitter cucumber.
 Few things are as frustrating as tending your vegetables all season long, only to finally harvest them and find out they don't taste very good, when you get them to the table.
-Cucumbers are know for being prolific, sometimes to the extreme.
+Cucumbers are known for being prolific, sometimes to the extreme.
 But what good is a bounty of cucumbers if they aren't edible?

-Unfortunately you can't tell if a cucumber is becoming bitter while it is still growing and you have time to do something you can do about it.
+Unfortunately, you can't tell if a cucumber is becoming bitter while it is still growing and you have time to do something you can do about it.

+Usually, the bitterness is caused by some climate or soil condition that could be easily solved.
 That's why it is so important to take some preemptive steps to keep them from becoming bitter int he first place.

 What Makes Cucumbers Bitter?

 Cultivated cucumbers all contain cucurbitacin B and cucurbitacin C, compounds that are supposed to make their leaves bitter and less tasty to munching animals.
 These compounds are usually confined to the leaves, stems, and roots of the plants, parts of the plant humans don't eat, so we are not aware they are there.
 It is only when they move into the fruits that we start detecting a bitter taste.
 Usually, it is not the whole fruit that turns bitter.
 More commonly, the bitterness will be concentrated at the stem end and the area right under the skin.

 There is still some disagreement about what causes the bitterness to spread into the fruits, but it seems to point to some type of stress while the cucumbers are growing.